That's all folks

 The enclosure won't need daily cleaning or substrate changing, once a month you can remove any insect remains, and wipe down the sides to clean them of spider poop as and when required.

-Ahh, yes, the Phidippus species come from slightly warmer climates than the great weather here in Britain.
-It is advisable to have as they like to be be around 22 to 26oc, Yes they can survive at a lower temperatures but to thrive they shouldn't spend long periods below these temperatures.
+Yes, the regal jumping spider species come from slightly warmer climates than the great weather here in Britain.
+It is advisable to have as they like to be be around 24°c to 26°c.

 For a comfortable, happy spider, I recommend using a heat mat and thermostat.

-A 7watt heat mat is perfect and a separate thermostat that will control the mat according to the temperature of the enclosure.
+A 7watt heat mat is perfect along with a separate thermostat that will control the mat according to the temperature of the enclosure.
 Check out this blog on heating your enclosure here.

+They do.
 Jumping spiders have huge front facing eyes, not only adorable but designed for hunting their prey.
-They can’t hunt without enough light, and as we often have many dreary days here in the UK, I highly recommend you get a bright LED lamp, one that mentions daylight is fine, to have on for 12 hours of the day.
-There is no particular version of the LED lamp, so feel free to browse for one you like.
+They can’t hunt without enough light, and as we often have many dreary days here in the UK, I highly recommend you get a bright LED lamp.
+It doesn't need to be a spider or reptile specific lamp.
+A bright white or daylight LED desk lamp from amazon works perfectly.

 I would avoid bulbs, however, as these can add to the temperature of the enclosure and dry the air.